 We have compiled a list of the Top Wedding Dress Shops in Melbourne to help you select your perfect gown.

-Storing Your Wedding Dress Before The Big Day
+Where to Keep Your Wedding Gown Before the Big Day

 With these guidelines, one day you'll be able to show off your wedding dress to your own children or even grandkids!